Nocheto Help (3.X.X)

 up

-undo before first variants
+undo before first variants in the current branch

 up<

-undo to the beginning of current branch
+undo to the beginning of the current branch

-undo back to the main line
+undo back to the main branch

 redo [<n>], r